 Date Developed: Unknown.
 Source: South Central Public Health Partnership.
 Presenter(s): Dr. Louis Rowitz.
 Type: Video Course.
-Level: Introductory Intermediate.
+Level: Introductory.
 Length: 180 minutes.

 This video course has eight modules, each related to managing conflict personally.
 The lecturer first discusses essentials of conflict management, including interpersonal conflict.
 He goes on to talk about conflict management styles and when to use each method, and further focuses on the conflict resolution process.
 The next module 7 discusses the turnaround process, and section 8 talks about turf issues between coworkers and how to manage them.
 A course PowerPoint is available for use as well as a pre and post test to evaluate comprehension.

 • Identify the benefits of adopting a “conflict manager’s mindset”.

 • Identify the five predominant styles of conflict management and the situations when each is most appropriate .